zjuKeLiu/DPF/README.md

 ## Dataset

-Dataset used for pre-training can be found at [GNoME](https://github.com/google-deepmind/materials_discovery).
+The dataset used for pre-training can be found at [GNoME](https://github.com/google-deepmind/materials_discovery).

 ## Training and Prediction